 You Should Prefer Long and Narrow Tables

-- Short wide tables are generally bad for Power Pivot but long narrow tables are great.
+- Short wide tables are generally bad for Power BI but long narrow tables are great.

 There are 2 main reasons why loading data this way is a good idea.

-- Power Pivot is a column store database.
+- Power BI has a column store database.
 It uses advanced compression techniques to store the data efficiently so it takes up less space and so it is fast to access the data when needed.
 Simplistically speaking, long narrow tables compress better than short wide tables.